-If you’re trying for a baby chances are your hoping to fall pregnant on your first try.
+If you’re trying for a baby chances are you’re hoping to fall pregnant on your first try.
 Getting a negative pregnancy test month after month can be downright devastating.
 The Clearblue Fertility monitor claims to almost double your chances of getting pregnant.

-Here at Stork Mama we wanted to know if it would live up to its promises.
+Here at Stork Mama, we wanted to know if it would live up to its promises.
 We’ve researched and thoroughly tested the Clearblue Fertility Monitor to bring you an honest and unbiased review.
 Does it work?
 Let’s find out.

 Pin For Later

 The Clearblue fertility monitor is basically a more advanced way of analyzing ovulation sticks.
 You pee on the stick and let the machine do its thing.
 It will analyze the levels of two hormones in your urine: luteinizing hormone (LH) and estrogen.
 If you listened in biology class you’ll already know these hormones will rise when you ovulate.
 The higher the levels the more fertile you are.
 This machine will tell you’re your 6 most fertile days in your cycle.